 3. Google My Business

 Back in 2o11, Google launched their ill-fated social network, Google+.
 The platform never really took off but Google did endow it with one very important feature: preferential SEO treatment.
 Businesses or individuals with Google+ accounts were much more likely to appear at the top of rankings or on a side suggesting bar.
-Then, in 2014 Google formalised the practice and gave us Google My Business.
+Then, in 2014 Google formalized the practice and gave us Google My Business.

 Every single local business should have a well-maintained profile Google My Business profile.
 Not only does it help your business to rank higher, it provides easy contact information, location information integrated with Google Maps, and testimonials from Google as well as other listing sites.
 In short, it’s a free and indispensable tool for every local business.